ruyaoyao/LineAPI4J/README.md

         e.printStackTrace();
       }
 ```
 Once you have LineContact, you can start from there.
+Check `LineContact` for more information.

 see example App.java in io.cslinmiso.line.LineAPI4J